connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 [Algorithmica has a pretty good explanation of vectorized prefix sum](https://en.algorithmica.org/hpc/algorithms/prefix/) that goes quite a bit deeper than we need to for this problem, but is a great read if you're interested in learning more.

-We'll actually end up with something that looks very similar to their first vectorized example.
+We'll actually end up with something that looks very similar to algorithmica's first vectorized example.
 The only difference is that the algorithm presented by algorithmica operates on 32-bit integers in sequence, while we want to operate on 8-bit bytes offset by `bpp`.
 When `bpp` is 4, this looks strikingly similar to just adding 32-bit integers.

 For the accumulate step, we're going to use `_mm256_extract_epi32`.
 I wasn't able to port their accumulate implementation very well, but I'd assume it compiles down to roughly the same thing.